-Set up the Find My app to locate a missing Mac
+Set up the Find My app to locate a missing Mac, device or item

-If you misplace your Mac, the Find My app helps you locate and protect it.
-Before your Mac goes missing, make sure you set up Find My Mac in your iCloud preferences.
-You can locate and protect your Mac using the Find My app on another Mac, iPhone or iPad, and on iCloud.com.
+You can use the Find My app to locate and protect lost Apple devices and find items attached to an AirTag.
+Before your Mac, devices or items go missing, make sure you set up Find My Mac in iCloud settings.
+You can locate and protect your Mac, devices or items using the Find My app on another Mac, iPhone or iPad, and on iCloud.com.

-For more information about the Find My app on a Mac, see Locate a device in Find My on Mac.
+For more information about the Find My app on a Mac, see the Find My User Guide.

 Set up Find My Mac

-Select Find My Mac.
+Click iCloud on the right, click Find My Mac, then click Turn On.
 If asked to allow Find My Mac to use the location of your Mac, click Allow.